 The additional planned service relocations still to be completed include:

-- Night works for gas installation on Franklin Street, A'Beckett Street and Stewart Street starting in April are expected to be completed by May
+- Night works for gas installation on Franklin Street, A'Beckett Street and Stewart Street starting in April are expected to be completed by late-July.

 What to be aware of

 - There will be temporary changes to traffic conditions in the local area.
 These changes will vary depending on the works.
 The community will be notified in advance of these changes.

 - Traffic management will be in place during construction to maintain the flow of traffic and ensure the safety of work crews and pedestrians.

 - Any required changes to the road network will be communicated in advance of the works using a range of communication tools.

 - There may be some noise and dust associated with these works.
 Mitigation strategies which comply with the Metro Tunnel's Environmental Performance Requirements (EPRs) will be put in place to minimise disruption to the community.

 - MMRA will replant at least two trees for every tree removed for construction of the Metro Tunnel to enhance long term canopy cover across the Metro Tunnel Project.
 A project arborist will be on site to ensure that tree protection measures are put in place and supervise all works occurring within designated Tree Protection Zones.